::

 ibmi-lagg-configure

-Once all configured, you will have a line descriptor that can be used just like any other line descriptor.
-You can assign static IP addresses and routing as you would any other time.
-This just has the added performance and redundancy.
+Once configured, the new line descriptor functions like any other.
+You can assign static IP addresses and routing as usual, but with the added benefits of performance and redundancy.